nova-pkgs/python/Doc/library/os.rst

    This option causes child processes to be reported if they have been continued from a job control stop since their status was last reported.

-   .. availability:: some Unix systems.
+   Availability: Some Unix systems.

+   .. versionadded:: 2.3

 .. data:: WUNTRACED